-90. Migration is, like children's rights, a transversal issue which the Council of Europe addresses from various angles.
-Monitoring bodies such as the European Committee of Social Rights (ECSR) and the European Commission on Racism and Intolerance (ECRI) as well as the Commissioner on Human Rights raise public awareness of discrimination of migrant children in member States.
+Migration is, like children's rights, a transversal issue which the Council of Europe addresses from various angles.
+Monitoring bodies such as the ECSR and the European Commission on Racism and Intolerance, along with the Commissioner for Human Rights, raise public awareness on discrimination against migrant children in member states.
 In 2014, the Parliamentary Assembly clearly denounced immigration detention of children.
-The Council of Europe has assisted member States in developing appropriate age assessment procedures which simultaneously focus on more accurate results and on respecting the human dignity of youth and adolescents when assessing their age.
-The transition to adulthood was the subject of a Round Table with the participation of young migrants, organised by the European Youth Centre in Budapest and the UNHCR in January 2013 and Parliamentary Assembly Resolution 1996 (2014) on "Migrant children: what rights at 18?" adopted in 2014.
+The Council of Europe has assisted member states in devising appropriate age assessment procedures which simultaneously focus on more accurate results and on respecting the human dignity of youth and adolescents when assessing their age.
+The transition to adulthood was the subject of a round table with the participation of young migrants, organised by the European Youth Centre in Budapest and the UNHCR in January 2013, and Parliamentary Assembly Resolution 1996 (2014) "Migrant children: what rights at 18?" was adopted in 2014.
 While the situation of children affected by migration has not been a core focus under the Strategy, it is obvious that in the present context of migratory flow into Europe it is crucial to include a stronger focus on the needs of migrant children, notably unaccompanied migrant minors.